happy42779/nvim-packer/README.md

 ## Tmux
 Refer to [this](https://github.com/happy42779/.my-terminal.git) for tmux configuration.
 Using tmux is great, but here I mainly need it because spliting window in nvim does not work well with the bufferline, so with `tmux` I can easily split screen and mainly keep nvim editting in one single window, or another window, without messing up the display of bufferline.

-With this said, I basically only use the split window function from tmux, and moving between each windows.
+With this said, I basically only use the split window function from tmux.

 ## References
 - [Collections of plugins](https://github.com/rockerBOO/awesome-neovim)